As an Amazon Affiliate, we earn from qualifying purchases.

-Tim Brennan is a well-known smart home enthusiast, technical writer, and blogger.
+Tim Brennan is a well-known smart home enthusiast, technical writer, and blogger as well as a YouTube and Tiktok creator.
 He is a serial entrepreneur and has founded several companies during his career.

 My Work Story

 I worked as part of the technical publications group there, and I was responsible for inspecting the quality of aircraft engine maintenance manuals that could be upwards of 5,000 pages.
 Sound like fun?
 LOL.
 It was for me.
 I loved the detail-oriented nature of the work.
 If a warning or step was missing or misplaced in a document, quite literally a plane could fall out of the sky !
 No pressure.

 After college, my first job was working for a nonprofit called CELT [Center for Educational Leadership & Technology].
 This was in 1994, less than a year after the first graphical web browser [Mosaic] was developed by the NCSA.
 CELT’s mission was to integrate technology in schools.
 They were one of the first organizations in the U.S. to have a “T1 internet” line.
 I helped CELT build their web presence by hand-coding in this new markup language called HTML.
 CELT’s site was probably one of the first 500 sites on the web.
 Pretty crazy, right?